15 Things to Do in Brisbane

 Streets of Brisbane| ©Steven Penton

-The most interesting part of a trip is to immerse yourself in the local culture and traditions.
-In Brisbane you can attend an Aboriginal show, which is performed in a traveling theater.
-You can enjoy the cultural demonstrations, which showcase the lifestyle of a 19th century village.
-It usually lasts about an hour, and I promise you it is totally worth it.
+The most interesting part of a trip is immersing yourself in the local culture and traditions.
+In Brisbane, you can attend an Aboriginal show, which is performed in a traveling theater.
+You can enjoy cultural demonstrations that showcase the lifestyle of a 19th-century village.
+It usually lasts about an hour, and I promise you it's completely worth it.

-3. Abseiling off the cliffs of Kangaroo Point in Brisbane
+3. Go rappelling on the cliffs of Kangaroo Point in Brisbane

 Kangaroo Point Cliffs| ©fatalbeauty1956